 Now, in addition to the WAV files, we are able to give the Truman library soundtrack copies that, like the preserved picture elements, will last for over 500 years.

-You can listen to a sample of the new soundtrack here:
+You can listen to the new soundtrack here:

 Working on a big preservation project like this is exciting because it forces us to exercise all of our conservation and preservation skills.
 Here in the Motion Picture Preservation Lab, we are proud of our role in helping NARA ensure that the government’s motion picture records will be accessible to the American people for generations to come!